System to support the success of diverse employees

 ●System for employees who are raising children or providing nursing care

-Short working hours
+Reduced working hours for parenting

 You can shorten your working hours up to 2 hours a day in 30 minute increments.
 (Childcare: Until the child is in the third year of elementary school, Nursing care: Up to a total of 1,095 days)